Home Blog

 • Commitment to equity and inclusion, and serving the needs of a culturally and educationally diverse community.

-• Strong interpersonal skills with ability to develop and maintain collegial relationships with clientele such as students, staff, faculty and co-workers.
+• Strong interpersonal skills with ability to develop and maintain collegial relationships.
+Must be flexible, collaborative and have a positive attitude.

-• Excellent communication (written, verbal & listening) skills.
+• Excellent communication (written and verbal) skills.

 • Ability to work independently and handle multiple priorities with minimal supervision.